datanucleus/docs-datanucleus/src/site/markdown/documentation/development/index.md

 development process should be as below.
 Please abide by these simple rules

 1. Identify [an issue](http://issues.datanucleus.org) to work on.
 Raise a JIRA issue if it doesn't yet exist, and allocate to yourself
 2. Develop code, unit tests (as appropriate), and documentation for the issue.
-DataNucleus is developed using JDK1.7+.
+DataNucleus is developed using JDK1.8+ (DataNucleus 3.x is developed with JDK1.7+).
 3. Run all DataNucleus tests and the (public) JDO TCK, and when all pass to the same level as before then you can check your code into GitHub.
 __Broken unit tests or JDO TCK tests must be fixed ASAP__.
 Others are using GitHub latest too and if you break either the build or the tests then it means they often cannot work effectively. __Breakage of unit tests or JDO TCK tests mean that your changes can be rolled back__.